European Foundation

 Content of measure

-In Slovenia, Ukraine refugees have the right to take part in the education process from pre-school to university level.
-For the youngest children in kindergartens, the costs are covered by the state budget if the family has no income.
+In Slovenia, Ukrainian refugees have the right to receive an education from pre-school to university.
+Costs of kindergarten are covered by the state budget if the family has no income.

-The Government Decree (adopted on 24 March 2022) enabled the enrolment of Ukrainian children into primary and secondary schools as well as into university during the school year.
-In the absence of education certificates, schools are allowed to test previous knowledge by initial interviews and other possible ways of determining prior knowledge.
-Upon the Ministry of Education’s approval, schools may admit Ukraine students under temporary protection beyond their limits of enrollment slots established before the war.
+The Government Decree (adopted on 24 March 2022) enabled the enrolment of Ukrainian children into primary schools, secondary schools and university during the school year.
+In the absence of education certificates, schools are allowed to test previous knowledge through interviews and other possible ways of determining prior knowledge.
+Upon the Ministry of Education’s approval, schools may admit Ukrainian students under temporary protection beyond their limits of enrolment slots established before the war.
 For refugees from Ukraine, transportation and school meals are free of charge.

 Use of measure